johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 However, the implementation is thorough enough to grant the programmer freedom with implementing new functionality.
 Thus, providing a foundation upon which the aforementioned features can be added.

 Before proceeding, it is highly recommended to have some form of documentation available for the functions and system calls used throughout the article.
 The quickest way to obtain documentation for a function is so use it's manual page, otherwise known as a *man page*.
-This page can easily be brought up in the following maner right from a terminal:
+This page can easily be brought up in the following manner right from a terminal:
 * `man echo`
 * `man strcmp`
 * `man exevc`
 * `man fork`

-Searching for particlar entry in a man page can be done using grep and passing its output to a program like `echo` or `less` via a pipe (i.e. `|`).
+Searching for particular entry in a man page can be done using `grep` and optionally passing its output to a program like `echo` or `less` via a pipe (i.e. `|`).

 ## Outcomes
 Upon completion of the article, you will have an understanding of the fundamentals of system calls, operating system interfaces and abstractions for process control that facilitate the implementation of a Unix shell.
 The information presented can then be used to further your study of computer science and systems programming.